ethinethin/DDO-1/assembler/README.md

 # Assembler

-Run by ./asm file.S
+See MANUAL.md for operation instructions

-Output will be a.bin ... maybe this should be a.out for historical reasons?
+## Problem:

-Problems/To be implemented:
+Label names can get confused if similar, e.g. "loop2" may be read as "loop"; I need to correct the string logic for this, but for now, I will just keep labels different ("loop1" and "loop2" would fix this problem)

-- More than 2 words (e.g. combined microcodes) not implemented yet
+## This is not yet implemented:

-- Store addresses (via labels) after labels, e.g.
+Store addresses (via labels) after labels, e.g.:

     ; on page 0
     page2_label_location, page2_label